 Pearse Museum

-The Pearse Museum is open daily from 9.30am to 5pm.
-The Nature Room located in the courtyard at the rear of the Museum is open on Mondays, Tuesdays, Thursdays and Fridays.
+From March to October Pearse Museum is open daily from 9.30am to 5.30pm.
+The Nature Room located in the courtyard at the rear of the Museum is open daily.
 The Park gates are open, except for the Main Avenue Gate which is open for pedestrian access and exit only.
 If you require an accessible car parking space please call the following numbers during park opening hours: 01 493 4208 or 087 235 2902.
-Throughout February the Park is open from 9am to 5.30pm.
+Throughout September the Park is open from 9am to 8pm.

 The Pearse Museum and St Enda’s Park was where Patrick Pearse lived and ran his innovative Irish-speaking school, Scoil Éanna, between 1910-16.